 Achieve saving goals.
 Having a joint savings account can help you both contribute towards shared plans and cultivate mutual financial responsibility.
 Whether you’re saving for a vacation, retirement or even for your children’s education.

 There are different ways that you can operate a joint account with your partner, and how you choose to do so will depend on how you both want to manage your money.
 Take a look at the following scenarios for two ways on to utilise a joint account.

 James and Felicia have been living together for one year but are not married.
 Both partners have their salary or wages paid into their own personal account, and they each transfer $1,000 into the joint account every month to cover their rent and utility payments.
 The money kept in their personal accounts is theirs to use as they please.

-Selina and Kyle have been married for 20 years and all of their income goes into their joint account.
-Every month they have direct debits and mortgage payments coming out of this account and they transfer a portion into their joint savings account.
-Both Selina and Kyle use their joint account for grocery shopping, entertainment and personal expenditure, as they have built a level of trust and agreement on how they spend their money together.
+Bruce and Selina have been married for 20 years and all of their income goes into their joint account.
+Every month they have direct debits and mortgage payments coming out of this account They also use their joint account for grocery shopping, entertainment and personal expenditure, as they have built a level of trust and agreement on how they spend their money together.

 What are the different types of joint accounts?

 Opening a joint account means having both you and your partner’s names as the account holder.
 You can choose to have the joint account operate either on a joint-alternate or joint-all basis.

 In a joint-alternate account, any one of the account holders can perform banking transactions (such as withdrawing cash, writing cheques or closing the account) on that account individually.
 This means that one account holder can execute any banking transactions without the knowledge or acknowledgement from the other joint holder(s).